Written byJenny Zeng

 Summary: This post illustrates how to recover a word document on Mac that was not saved, (permanently) deleted, lost, or replaced with the AutoRecover feature, Temporary files, Recovered items, iBoysoft Data Recovery, etc. It also tells you how to recover the previous version of a Word document on Mac.

-Although Macs have a built-in word processor for creating documents called Pages, users may find Microsoft Word for Mac more useful, especially in terms of collaboration.
+Although Macs have a built-in word processor for creating documents called Pages, users may find the Word processor of Microsoft Office for Mac more useful, especially in terms of collaboration.
 One of the best features of Microsoft Word is AutoRecover, which significantly reduces the risk of losing important Word files.

 If you were unable to save changes made to an important document due to a power failure or the Word application itself crashing, you must be eager to learn how to get an unsaved Word document back on Mac.